netashiff/netashiff.github.io/index.md

 - Parlty HTML

 # Projects:
-- Website to encrypt and decrypt files- the website also have a database with users The main page look like:
+- Website to encrypt and decrypt files- the website also have a database with users.

+    The main page look like:

     ![](Images/IMG2.png)
 -